Balboa Peninsula, Newport Beach

-The Balboa Peninsula (also referred to as "Balboa" or "the Peninsula") is a neighborhood of the city of Newport Beach, Orange County, California.
+The Balboa Peninsula (also referred to as "Balboa" or "the Peninsula") is a neighborhood of the city of Newport Beach, California.
 It is named after Spanish explorer Vasco Núñez de Balboa, the first European to sight the Pacific from the Americas.

 Balboa is primarily residential with some commercial areas.

 History

 In 1888, the McFadden family, which had arrived in California c.
 1849, decided their shipping business would be more successful if they moved it from the inner shores of the bay to the oceanfront, where it was connected by rail to Santa Ana.
 They built McFadden Wharf at the location where the Newport Pier is today.
 In 1899, the Federal Government allocated funds for major improvements to a new harbor at San Pedro, which would become Southern California's major seaport.
 The McFadden Wharf and railroad were sold to the Southern Pacific Railroad that same year, signaling the end of Newport Bay as a commercial shipping center.

 In 1902, James McFadden sold his Newport townsite and about half of the peninsula to William Collins, who saw Newport Bay's resort and recreation potential.
 Collins took on Henry E. Huntington as a partner in the Newport Beach Company.
 Huntington had acquired the Pacific Electric railway system and used it to promote new communities outside of Los Angeles.

 In 1905, the Pacific Electric Balboa Line was extended to Newport.
 Collins began dredging a channel on the north side of the bay and deposited the sand and silt on tidelands that would become Balboa Island.
 Newport Harbor was still largely undredged.